amangoyal902/weather-web-app-/README.md

 # 🌦️ Weather Web Application

 A simple and responsive **Weather Web Application** built using **HTML, CSS, and JavaScript**.
 This application allows users to search for any city and view **real-time weather information** such as temperature, humidity, wind speed, and weather conditions using a weather API.

 This project is developed as a **college minor project** to demonstrate frontend development skills and API integration.

+team member : Aman Goyal

 ---